Tip Tor Tat

 - Conversely, if your artist did not seem enthusiastic about your ideas, gave you minimal effort or attention and the work turned out mediocre then tip accordingly and find another artist!

-Tipping your piercer
+Tipping your body piercer

 Tipping your piercer can be a bit more complicated.
 You won’t necessarily adhere to a 10%-30% guideline.
 Piercers do a lot more than just piercing.